 A: It’s possible that a step got skipped with your necklace.
 We order everything a hint short and then stretch them to length to get the kinks out and so it rests evenly on the skin.
 Here's what you should do: Carefully pull on the necklace with a few inches secured in each palm (don’t pull on the clasps!).
 It should feel like pulling taffy and the knots should tighten as you pull.
 If it does not stretch easily but instead already feels really taut, discontinue pulling as you risk breaking the jewelry.
 Note that this is a permanent adjustment to the length of your necklace so be careful not to stretch it to be longer than you would like!

-STILL have unanswered questions?
-Please write us!
+Read everything STILL have unanswered questions?
+Please contact us!